Use this guide to get started with the Cecil platform in a few simple steps.

 print(planet_data_request)

-Create reprojections for your datasets and let Cecil take care of all data preparation using your preferred CRS and spatial resolution.
-In this example, a resolution of 0.00025
+Create reprojections for your datasets and let Cecil prepare all datasets using your preferred CRS and spatial resolution.
+In this example, a resolution of 0.00025 degrees represents 27.8 metres at the equator.
+Learn more about reprojections in the SDK documentation.

 import cecil